 Field Insights™ continues to improve and impress!
-Our flagship farmer tool, Field Insights, has added additional soil data map layers to help your farmers make the best decisions regarding their farm operations.
+Our flagship farmer tool, Field Insights, has added additional soil data map layers and soil components to help your farmers make the best decisions regarding their farm operations.
 All existing and newly added layers have descriptive popup windows that include a legend (where applicable).
-Our new map layer drop down menu is also categorized for more intuitive searches.
+Our new map layer dropdown and map components are also categorized for more intuitive searches.
 Learn more about each new layer and component.

 - Interactive Soil Map Units: The basic geographic unit of the Soil Survey Geographic Database (SSURGO) is a compilation of soil information collected over the last century by Natural Resources Conservation Service (NRCS).
 This layer will delineate the extent of different soils and is utilized for scouting out farmland.

 - For Interactivity, click on the “Select Fields” icon to select a point (and add a field if you like) and obtain soil information for the underlying soil data.
 A popup window will appear with the data details.

 - Soil Moisture: This legacy layer helps predict field accessibility by looking at the volumetric soil moisture percentage for the 2-5 cm layer based on historical data and current conditions.